workfloworchestrator/example-orchestrator/README.md

 ```

 Validations between multiple fields is also possible by making use of
-the Pydantic `@model_validator` that gives access to all fields.
-To
+the Pydantic `@model_validator` decorator that gives access to all
-check if the A and B side of a point-to-point service are not on the
+fields.
+To check if the A and B side of a point-to-point service are not
-same network node one could use:
+on the same network node one could use:

 ```python
 @model_validator(mode="after")